nivp/aq_classic_launcher/README.md

   - F11 toggle full screen
   - Ctrl+Shift+I to open the Developer Console
 - Menu icon for various AQ resources that open in a draggable window.
+- Change the current tab's server to play on multiple servers or accounts.

 Screenshots:
 https://imgur.com/a/QrbBoN2